NicoVogel/logger-wrapper/README.md

 Then you can start cheap and just continue to use `console.log` under the hood or directly serach for a more suffisticated logging library fits your needs.

 > Your logger interface can also be really simple at first and grow with time as your needs increase.

+## open TODO's in this repo

+1. fix vitest browser config